synthesized-io/insight/docs/core/user_guide/annotations.rst

     from synthesized.metadata.value import Address
     from synthesized.config import AddressLabels

-The columns of a dataset that relate to the attributes of an address are specifed using ``AddressLabels``.
+The columns of a dataset that relate to the attributes of an address are specifed using :class:`~synthesized.config.AddressLabels`.

 .. ipython:: python